 - Call police to the scene so they can investigate the accident and complete a report.
 If a phone is not available, write down information on the other driver and vehicle and then walk or ride to the nearest phone.
 Return to the accident scene as soon as possible to wait for police.
 Do what is possible and seems most reasonable and safe given the circumstances.

 - Complete the accident report form.
-Start by immediately comleting the sections for the other vehicle, driver, injured persons, and witnesses.
-Other sections of the form, such as the information on you and your vehicle, can be completed afterwards.
+Start by immediately completing the sections for the other vehicle, driver, injured persons, and witnesses.
+Other sections of the form, such as the information on you and your vehicle, can be completed afterward.
 Do not leave the accident scene until you have obtained all the needed information.
 Write clearly.
 Take photographs if a camera is available.

 - Be courteous and factual.
 Do not argue or accept blame.
 Do not sign anything or discuss details of the accident with anyone other than your supervisor, police or the University’s investigator.
 Share with the other party only necessary information, including your license, registration, and insurance information (provided on the report form).